Tempo logotype

 • Portfolio truth comes from Jira work items because Tempo extends Jira's data model directly.
 Governance reflects delivery in real time.

 • Financial intelligence inside the delivery system.
-Tempo Financial Manager covers CapEx/OpEx, budget vs. actuals, and labor costs from Jira time entries.
+Tempo Financial Manager covers CapEx/OpEx, budget vs. actuals, and labor costs from Jira time entries, and extends to revenue and cost forecasting and project and portfolio profitability.

 • Modular adoption with concrete triggers.
-Start with Timesheets or Structure.
-Add Financial Manager when finance asks for CapEx reporting.
-Add Capacity Planner when planning conversations need real numbers.
+Start with Tempo Timesheets.
+Add Tempo Financial Manager when finance asks for CapEx reporting.
+Add Capacity Planner when planning conversations need real numbers, not headcount estimates.

 Ideal customer for each tool